Trojan295/personal-page/content/posts/aws-sam-codedeploy.md

 ## Deploy the application

-To deploy Lambda functions you need package and upload your code to S3.
+To deploy Lambda functions you need to package and upload your code to S3.
 AWS SAM will handle this for you, but it requires an additonal configuration file `samconfig.toml` to know what bucket it should use.

 {{< highlight toml "linenos=table" >}}
 # samconfig.toml